emotion-js/emotion/packages/babel-plugin/README.md

 > Note:
 >
-> Source maps are on by default in babel-plugin-emotion but they will be removed in production builds
+> Source maps are on by default in @emotion/babel-plugin but they will be removed in production builds

 ### `autoLabel`